Flexion test: Elbow flexion

 Elbow flexion is usually only performed when joint abnormality is found during physical examination.
 Flexion may be performed by lifting the forelimb (antebrachium) so that it is parallel to the ground, while allowing the knee and distal limb to hang free to help prevent pressure on these joints.
 Unfortunately, elbow flexion often produces some flexion in the shoulder, and these joints are difficult to localize.

 Upper forelimb flexion

 There are two main methods of upper forelimb flexion.
 The first method involves pulling the limb forward, so that the elbow flexes and the shoulder extends.
-This method tends to place more strain on the structures of the caudal elbow and cranial shoulder, and is best at localizing lameness to the bicipital bursa or the supraglenoid tubercle of the scapula, but also places strain on the biceps and triceps muscles and tendons, and the olecranon.
+This method tends to place more strain on the structures of the caudal elbow and cranial shoulder, and is best at localizing lameness to the bicipital bursa or the supraglenoid tubercle of the scapula, but also places strain on the biceps and triceps and the olecranon.
 The alternative method involves pulling the limb caudally, which flexes the shoulder and extends the elbow.